ONLINE SAFETY NEWS: "HUGGY WUGGY" (UPDATED)

 Online safety is a serious matter.
-Read this page for some tips to help keep your children safe while they're using devices like phones, tablets, game consoles and computers which are connected to the internet.
-There's a jargon-busting section to explain some of the terms you might see, read about or hear; some information on popular games and websites used by children; information about social pressures which children might experience while online; some tips to help you reduce risks; and some useful links.
+Read this page for tips to help keep your children safe while they're using devices like phones, tablets, game consoles and computers which are connected to the Internet.

-Using the internet to connect with others is a part of most people's lives now.
-At Codnor Primary, we are committed to our children's online safety.
-This includes keeping them safe while using school's online devices and teaching them how to keep themselves safe while using their own devices outside of school.
+Using the Internet to connect with others is a part of most people's lives now, and here at Codnor Primary School, we are fully committed to our children's online safety.
+We do as much as we can to ensure that the content children access on online devices within school is safe and age-appropriate; and we teach children ways to keep themselves safe while using their own devices outside of school.
 Here are some of the steps we take:

-The internet is changing all the time, and our children are using it!
+The Internet is changing all the time - and there's a good chance that your child is using it!
 Here are some tips to help you reduce the risk to your child's safety while they are using an online device:

 We thought you'd appreciate National Online Safety's guides to some of the lingo and current issues regarding children's online safety.